-Bone broth is replacing coffee and tea in cardboard cups across the country, but is America ready for stock in their cocktails?
-Some mixologists seem to think so.
-Bartenders are stirring and shaking animal stock and bone broth into cocktails served warm and chilled to add a new savory element to seasonal drinking.
+Bone broth is replacing coffee and tea in cardboard cups across many parts of the country, but is America ready for stock in their cocktails?
+Some bartenders seem to think so, stirring and shaking animal stock and bone broth into cocktails served warm and chilled to add a new savory element to seasonal drinking.

-And while the “stock-tail” trend has yet to catch on en masse, using broth in cocktails is nothing new.
-“Stock-tails are not new,” says Christy Pope of consulting and catering company Cuffs & Buttons and Dallas’ Midnight Rambler Bar.
+And while the “stock-tail” trend has yet to catch on en masse, using broth in cocktails is nothing groundbreaking.
+“Stock-tails are not new,” says Christy Pope of consulting and catering company Cuffs & Buttons and Dallas’ Midnight Rambler.
 “Classic cocktails like the Bull Shot show historic precedent.”
-She attributes the current interest in the health benefits of bone broths for making stock-tails en vogue again.
-At Midnight Rambler Bar, Pope has been serving the Pho-King Champ stock-tail (wheat vodka, oloroso sherry, aromatized beef stock and cilantro) since the bar opened in 2014.
+She attributes the current interest in the health benefits of bone broths for making stock-tails popular yet again.
+At Midnight Rambler, Pope has been serving the Pho-King Champ stock-tail (wheat vodka, oloroso sherry, aromatized beef stock and cilantro) since the bar opened in 2014.

 You’re most likely to find stock-tails in restaurant bars, where stock can easily be made in the kitchen, perhaps from leftover bones, though store-bought stocks that don’t congeal when cool can also work in stock-tail mixology.

 To create a stock-tail, Pope recommends using broth, rather than water, as the diluent in the drink, and from there, anything is possible.
 “Broths play well with most spirits, both neutral and aromatic,” she says.
 She’s paired applejack, gin and vodka with Swanson chicken and beef broths and stocks and has also made stock drinks incorporating sherry, aquavit, genever, mezcal, Irish whiskey and scotch.

 When it comes to stock-tails, the opportunities are endless, but these five recipes will start you on brothy greatness.